 Components can be thought of as small pieces of an interface that are independent of each other.
 Imagine that you have a simple application with a list of items and a corresponding search box to retrieve the items by word matches.
 The box with listed names, the search box, and the main sheet where the other two boxes are placed are all considered separate components in Angular.

 Components of a similar nature are well encapsulated, in other words, self-sufficient.
 Developers can reuse them across different parts of an application.
 This is particularly useful in enterprise-scope applications where different systems converge but may have many similar elements like search boxes, date pickers, sorting lists, etc.

-Let's have a look how components are build within Angular code
+Let's have a look at how components are built within Angular

 As you can see within a